amruthaholla/Music-Store-Data-Analysis-/README.md

 README.md: This file provides an overview of the project and instructions for using the repository.
 MusicStoreData_ProblemStatement - Contains all the business problems.
 schema_diagram - Contains the database schema.
-MusicStoreData_Dataset - The required database files in the CSV format.
+MusicStoreData_Dataset(CSV files) - The required database files in the CSV format.
 Music Store Query Doc - Contains SQL queries and answers for all questions.
 # How to Use This Repository
 Clone the repository to your local machine.